andrewaddo/awsbaseline/content/security/IAM/_index.md

 **Enable MFA**

-Wwe recommend that you require multi-factor authentication (MFA) for all users in your account.
+We recommend that you require multi-factor authentication (MFA) for all users in your account.

 Set up a [multi-factor authentication (MFA) device] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_configure-api-require.html) to protect access keys that have only API access.
 Using MFA can also help fine-tune which API commands require an MFA token to proceed.